wondrousWebWorks/cape-safari/README.md

 ## Testing
 The fictional Cape Safari company set out a list of user stories that had to be satisfied for the site to be considered appropriate for their needs.

+### Devices and Browsers
+The website has been successfully tested on a variety of mobile devices, ranging from the most popular Android devices to Appel devices including tablets.
+Testing has also been performed on a selection of browsers, including *Chrome, Opera, Firefox, Brave, Safari* and newer versions of *Internet Explorer* (Edge).
+A few inexplicable animation issues have been noted on *Safari* mobile browsers and should be addressed and fixed in future.

 ### Navbar
 On clicking any of the links in the navbar's *SITE NAVIGATION* dropdown, the page will scroll smoothly to the relevant section using the jQuery snippet listed in the **Acknowlegements** section of this document.
 Clicking the *BOOK NOW*, *CONTACT US* or *SIGN IN* navigation links will open the links' corresponding modal.